urialevy/todolist/README.md

         - a `project` is a child `project` item.
 It's projects all the way down.
 1. `collapse` button which displays only the title in the DOM
 1. `expand` button which reveals the full project in the DOM
-1. `tag` button which will let the user add specific tags (no spaces, hyphens are fine) to the object.

 ### Mutability of the DOM by the user:

 1. The user should be able to drag objects around the DOM
-1. The DOM should be able to automatically sort objects based on the following qualities:
-    - Due date
-    - Priority
-    - Alphabetical order
-    * When displaying these qualities, the selected ordering by the user takes precedence, but the default display order is `priority` > `dueDate` > `alphabetical`.
 1. Ability to filter object based on whether it's overdue
-1. Ability to filter objects based on their `priority`
-1. Ability to filter objects based on `tag`s.
 1. Ability to filter obejcts based on whether they're completed.